gtech-mulearn/IEEE-LAUNCHPAD/profiles/johaanpauljoe@mulearn.md

 #### History of Open Source Contributions:

-- I have participated in the Hacktober Fest 2022
+- I have participated in the Hacktober Fest, 2022

 #### History of Community Engagement: